coatless/hpc/docs/cluster-setup.md

 # password
 ```

-There are two tricks that void this and also make locally
+There are two tricks that void the necessity to do so.
+Effectively, we have:
-launched script jobs possible.

-- Public/Private keys
+- Public/Private SSH Keys
     - Passwordless login
 - SSH Config
     - Alias connection names

-Instead of entering a password, the local computer can submit a private key to be
+Thus, instead of entering a password, the local computer can submit a private key
-verified by a server.
-This is a bit more secure and avoids the hassle of constantly
+to be verified by a server.
+Not only is this more secure, but it avoids the
-typing passwords.
+hassle of constantly typing passwords.
+Secondly, the connection alias will
+allow for typing `ssh icc` instead of `ssh netid@cc-login.campuscluster.illinois.edu`

 #### Generating an SSH Key

+On your **local** computer, open up Terminal and type:

 ```bash
 ## Run: